Why Nova Scotia wants to poison a lake to kill off invasive species | CBC News

 The application is in the middle of a 30-day public comment period.

-If approved rotenone will be pumped into the lake in mid-October.
+If approved, rotenone would be pumped into the lake in mid-October.

 Several groups have written letters of support, including the Ecology Action Centre in Halifax.
 The environmental group normally opposes pesticides but says in this case its use is "appropriate and necessary" to protect native trout and salmon.

-"We recognize the clear and immediate threat to the entire St. Mary's River system if this invasive species spills out of Piper Lake," said EAC senior wilderness coordinator Ray Plourde, in a letter to Keith Colwell, the minister of fisheries and aquaculture.
+"We recognize the clear and immediate threat to the entire St. Marys River system if this invasive species spills out of Piper Lake," said EAC senior wilderness co-ordinator Ray Plourde, in a letter to Keith Colwell, the minister of fisheries and aquaculture.

-Scott Beaver, of the St Mary's River Association, praises the province for its quick response once bass were detected.
+Scott Beaver of the St. Mary's River Association praises the province for its quick response once bass were detected.

-Millions of dollars have been spent on habitat restoration and conservation efforts to maintain Atlantic salmon in the St Marys River.
+Millions of dollars have been spent on habitat restoration and conservation efforts to maintain Atlantic salmon in the St. Marys River.

 "What's at stake literally will change the entire ecosystem.
 It may take many years, but literally the entire ecosystem, we could lose the entire population.
 Other systems have lost the entire population.
 All the work that we've done over the years with the salmon population," says Beaver.